chromaui/learnstorybook.com/content/visual-testing-handbook/react/en/vtdd.md

 So far, we scaffolded a rudimentary implementation then setup Storybook to render our test cases.
 It’s time to start building an implementation of the `HasData` variation in isolation.

-We use [`styled-components`](https://styled-components.com/) – a libary that encapsulates CSS at the component level.
+We use [`styled-components`](https://styled-components.com/) – a library that encapsulates CSS at the component level.
 Run the following command:

 ```shell
 yarn add styled-components